FrankHJCuypers/gaai/README.md

 - No additional hardware required.
 - No www.Nexxtmove.me account required.
-- Connects over [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) to the *Nexxtender Home*.
+- Connects over [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) to the *Nexxtender Home* or *Nexxtender Mobile*.
 - Finds and connects to the device based on its PN and SN.
 No MAC required.
-- Shows real time data from the *Nexxtender Home*: device information, charging status, current, power consumption, ...
+- Shows real time data from the *Nexxtender Home* or *Nexxtender Mobile*: device information, charging status, current, power consumption, ...
 - Allows to control the *Nexxtender Home*: start and stop the charger in ECO or MAX mode, sync the time with the mobile phone.
 - Allows to configure the *Nexxtender Home*: default charging mode, max grid and max device current, off-peak hours.